Church of Denmark: Female clergy

 The ordination of women, having been discussed within the church since the 1920s, has been allowed since 1948, despite some rather strong early resistance from the clergy.
 The then Minister of Ecclesiastical Affairs was contacted by a parochial council who wished to employ a female priest.
 He decided there was no legal obstacle to that.
 The first woman to become a bishop was instituted in 1995.
-Today two thirds of theology students are women, and the clergy is expected to have a female majority in the near future.
+As of 2021, a majority of priests are women.

 Among a small conservative minority, resistance to women ordained as clergy remains.
 In 2007 the Bishop of Viborg, known as a moderate conservative, revealed that he had given special consideration to priests who were known to be against ordained women.
-He had organised ordination ceremonies in such a way that new priests who so wished could avoid shaking hands with, or receiving the laying on of hands from, women ordained as priests.
+He had organized ordination ceremonies in such a way that new priests who so wished could avoid shaking hands with, or receiving the laying on of hands from, women ordained as priests.
 According to the bishop, this had happened twice in the 100 ordinations he had performed.
 The matter became headline news amidst a debate about Muslim fundamentalists who refuse to shake hands with members of the opposite sex.
 The Minister for Education and Ecclesiastical Affairs, Bertel Haarder, said he would discuss the matter with the bishops, but also stated that tolerance for various views should be respected.
 In contrast, the Minister for Employment, Claus Hjort Frederiksen, thought that the priests in question should be dismissed, as public employees are obliged to shake hands with anyone.